 So every time you ask … I wanna say please wait and enjoy the ride

-Bibbey has seized on it too, working on the number of ways he can throw the viewer—and the musician—off kilter.
+He and Bibbey have seized on it too, working on the number of ways he can throw the viewer—and the musician—off kilter (Orator stayed up for three nights in a row to finish the editing).
 The video glitches at one point, like a static-filled television connection.
-Orator’s face goes bone white, as if Bibbey has filled the frame with milk or glue Audio fades and then gets very loud.
+Orator’s face goes bone white, as if someone has filled the frame with milk or glue.
+Audio fades and then gets very loud.
 Orator actively detaches from reality as audio muddles the music, coming in with ringtones, muffled recordings, and TV news clips from last year’s K2 overdoses on the New Haven Green.

 There’s a discomfort there that feels fully intentional.
 Orator freezes and unfreezes as if he’s perfecting the robot, and then seems to remember himself.
 He smiles from some remnant of a dream viewers aren’t privy to.
 Slowly, he unravels, with a soundtrack that hits literally close to home.
 When the song comes to a close, viewers are alone with him on the branch of a tree, watching him drift.